Department of Health evacuated after suspicious parcel found

 The offices of the Department of Health on Lower Baggot Street in Dublin were evacuated on Tuesday after a suspicious parcel was discovered in the building.
 File photograph: Bryan James Brophy/The Irish Times.

-Staff in Miesian Plaza, which houses the departments of health and children, were told to leave the city centre office building this afternoon.
+Staff in Miesian Plaza, which houses the departments of health and children, were told to leave the city centre office building.

-Gardaí, ambulance and fire brigade units were at the scene after 1pm responding to an emergency call.
+Gardaí, ambulance and fire brigade units were at the scene after 1pm responding to an emergency call following the discovery of the parcel.

 A Garda spokeswoman confirmed that a suspicious parcel was discovered and said “no further information is available at this time”.